 When your first diagnosis is metastatic breast cancer

 My first diagnosis was of metastatic breast cancer and I was completely ignorant about the whole thing.
 I thought from all the ads on TV that it was fine and it was curable.
 I needed to be told by somebody that it was more serious than an early breast cancer diagnosis. – Penny

 For a small number of people, their diagnosis with metastatic breast cancer is their first diagnosis of breast cancer.
 Most people in this situation feel panic and uncertainty.
 After the initial shock, you will gradually start to think a little more clearly and realise there are things you can do to cope with the situation.
 Below is a list of things that you might find helpful:

 - Be informed.
 While the information may not be what you want to hear, staying informed helps you to understand your options.

 - Think about what you want.
 Take it one step at a time.
 Talk to your medical team and ask lots of questions so that you fully understand your situation and the treatment plan.

 - Talk to your partner and loved ones about how you are feeling.
 Sharing thoughts and feelings generally leads to increased closeness and takes away the burden of trying to keep a lid on things.

 - Put yourself first.
 Allow family members to screen your phone calls.
-Allow yourself to be the centre of your world.
 Choose who you want to see, and when.

-- If you don’t have anyone close you can talk to, it may be helpful to talk to other women in a similar situation through our online network.
+- If you don’t have anyone close you can talk to, it may be helpful to talk to other people in a similar situation through our Online Network.